The challenges of mathematics at the University of Waterloo…

-After completing my IB exams in May of 2018, I started at the University of Waterloo (Mathematics) in Canada after a relaxing summer in the US.
+After completing my IB exams in May of 2018 and a summer in the US, I started at the University of Waterloo (Mathematics) in Canada.

 When I began my classes and had a look at the first Algebra and Calculus assignments, I knew that this was going to be a difficult and demanding semester.
 While the work I had done in IB Further Mathematics certainly helped a little, we began Algebra and Calculus “from scratch” in a sense.
 The approach these courses took when teaching the content was nothing like I had seen in IB.